Harbour Information

 Follow the line of the breakwater at a reasonable offing following it as it bends round to the West.
 Once the small craft moorings off the beach and yacht club are bearing due South you can turn to port and make your way towards them.
 A quick glance at the larger scale chart will show the fairway areas where anchoring is not allowed.
 The approach within the harbour outlined above keeps the small craft Mariner well clear of the Outer Platters shallow patches and their associated buoyage.

-The visitor then has the choice of using the new Marina, the moorings provided by the yacht club (with launch service), or even the possibility of anchoring.
+The visitor then has the choice of using the Marina, the moorings provided by the yacht club (with launch service), or even the possibility of anchoring.

 Berthing, Mooring & Anchoring

-Mooring options include anchoring, Holyhead Sailing Club moorings, or the Holyhead Marina.
-Full details are now provided including visitors prices.
+Mooring options include anchoring, Holyhead Sailing Club moorings, or on what is left of the Holyhead Marina.

 The launch will meet you and guide you to a mooring.
 If the launch doesn't respond for any reason pick up an empty mooring, make a note of its number and wait for assistance.